U.S. News Rankings

 |Religious affiliation||Roman Catholic|

 When applying to Siena College, it's important to note the application deadline is February 15, and the early action deadline and the early decision deadline are December 1 and December 1, respectively.
 Scores for either the ACT or SAT test are due February 15.
 The application fee at Siena College is $50.
-It is more selective, with an acceptance rate of 48.5 percent.
+It is selective, with an acceptance rate of 57.5 percent and an early acceptance rate of 72 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.